 Victoria De Durango Durango, Mexico Travel Guide

-Mexiquillo, approximately 2 hours west, is an innate park known for unique rock formations, waterfalls, and forests.
+Mexiquillo, approximately 2 hours west, is an innate park known for unique rock formations, waterfalls, and tree-covered areas.
 It is an adventure playground.
 Nombre de Dios, a "Pueblo Mágico" about 1 hour south, features mezcal production, historic churches, and the "Puente del Diablo."
 La Ferrería, a 20-minute drive, has an archaeological zone and former iron foundry.
 Zona del Silencio (Mapimí Biosphere Reserve), 3-4 hours fore way, is an unique desert area known for unusual flora and fauna, and alleged electromagnetic anomalies.
-It is an UNESCO Biosphere Reserve.
+It is an AN International Biosphere reserve.

-Mexiquillo is best by rental car or Organized tour.
+Mexiquillo is best in a rental vehicle or Organized tour.
 Nombre de Dios is accessible by rental car or bus.
-La Ferrería is a short drive by car or taxi.
-Zona del Silencio needs a guided tour with specialized vehicles due to remote, rugged terrain.
+La Ferrería is a little drive by car or taxi.
+Zona del Silencio needs a guided a tour with specialized vehicles due to remote, rough terrain.

 Durango state contains a range of natural beauty, from mountain forests to unique desert ecosystems.